Director: Baz Luhrmann

 Baz Luhrmann’s The Great Gatsby explodes in theaters nationwide today.
-It is a dizzy, dazzling and deliberate story of decadence and the movie brings F. Scott Fitzgerald’s novel to life in a brilliant fashion.
-With a few tweaks here and there of the novel, the director and his strong cast have created a visually-impressive world that is not to be missed.
+It is a dizzy, ailment dazzling and deliberate story of decadence and the movie brings F. Scott Fitzgerald’s novel to life in a brilliant fashion.
+With a few tweaks here and there of the novel, prescription the director and his strong cast have created a visually-impressive world that is not to be missed.

 The story begins with narrator Nick Carraway (Tobey Maguire) opening up the plot from a mental asylum.
-In a departure from the book, Carraway is telling his story to both the audience and to a psychiatrist, who learns about Gatsby alongside the viewer.
+In a departure from the book, help Carraway is telling his story to both the audience and to a psychiatrist, who learns about Gatsby alongside the viewer.
 Carraway speaks of his time spent living next to Jay Gatsby (Leonardo DiCaprio), a man that few know anything about and even fewer care to.
 He holds brilliant parties every weekend and the mysteries beyond this young millionaire only add to his allure.

 Gatsby, embodied by the captivating DiCaprio, is a man of longing.
 He longs to have true friends and to rekindle the romance he once enjoyed with Daisy Buchanan(Carey Mulligan), a beautifully fragile woman whose seductive presence clouds Gatsby’s judgments.
 What is the attraction?
 As Gatsby says, she showed him “how extraordinary a nice girl can be.”
 Gatsby uses Carraway to reunite him with his former lover, which brings him quickly into a battle with her philandering and abusive husband Tom (Joel Edgerton).